 If you have a pet, the thicker the wear layer the better.
 Over time, scratches may occur.
 We recommend keeping nails trimmed as needed.

-Q) Where can waterproof vinyl flooring be installed?
+Where can you install waterproof vinyl flooring?

 It can be installed anywhere inside the home.
 Waterproof vinyl has been used in kitchens, bathrooms, basements, and anywhere else in the home.

 |Related Content >> The Best Waterproof Flooring Options|